cpowell/ruby-entity-component-framework/README.md

 The RECF uses JRuby and has been tested with version 1.7.
 You'll need to install your own JRuby interpreter (with, say, RVM).

+The RECF also uses some Gems which you can install with:
+    $ bundle

+# Running the sample game

+The RECF includes a **very** basic "Lunar Lander"-type game that is intended to be used as an example and teaching tool for the framework.
+You can run the game with:
+    $ ./run.sh

+(You'll need to have met the dependencies first.)

+A, D => rotate
+S => thrust

+You can also generate a precompiled, distributable, multi-platform, jarfile package for your game as follows:
+    $ rake jar

+...and run it:
+    $ java -jar ./ecs_game.jar

 # Further reading about Entity-Component Frameworks